vickjoeobi/vickjoeobi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Mobile App with Ionic, React[Personal Website] and C#(https://vickjoe.com)
+Web 3 Applications, Solution Architect, [Personal Website] and C#(https://vickjoe.tech)
 - 🌱 I’m currently learning ...
-VUE JS He/Him
+Computer Vision He/Him
 - 👯 I’m looking to collaborate on ...
-Angular & C#
+Web 3
 - 🤔 I’m looking for help with ...
-React
+Computer Visiion
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-[Personal Website](https://vickjoe.com)
+[Personal Website](https://vickjoe.tech)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I love cooking
 -->